 - In addition to the timed entry permit, you always need an entrance pass to enter the park.
 We recommend buying yours ahead of time to help decrease time spent in entry lines.
 Buy your entry pass online.

-- Rocky Mountain National Park’s Hiker Shuttle is not operating in 2021.
-Bear Lake and Moraine Park Routes are running.
-Details here.
+- Rocky Mountain National Park’s Hiker Shuttle information is here.

 - Areas affected by the East Troublesome - Thompson Zone and Cameron Peak wildfires may still be closed.
 Reference this trail map to help plan your hikes.